Burger-Byte/Portfolio-Web/README.md

 </p>

 <p align="center">
-A modern, responsive portfolio web application built with Flask, Docker, and GitHub Actions.\n This project showcases software engineering skills, project highlights, and a knowledge map, all deployable with production-ready best practices.
+A modern, responsive portfolio web application built with Flask, Docker, and GitHub Actions.
+This project showcases software engineering skills, project highlights, and a knowledge map, all deployable with production-ready best practices.
 </p>